Something about losing over $10,000 in three months is just marginally disconcerting.

 When I get my World Almanac for Christmas, I often sit around with my in-laws trying to guess what the top 10 events of the year (which is actually November of the prior year to October of the current year).

-Seems that while US politics (Tea Party, crazy Republican Presidential candidates) might make the roster, I sense the list will be dominated by three areas Read the rest of this entry »
+Seems that while US politics (Tea Party, crazy Republican Presidential candidates) might make the roster, I sense the list will be dominated by three areas Continue reading “2011: What Kind of Year Was It?”

 There was some anti-gay marriage pledge that the GOP candidates were supposed to sign this month.
 Of course, Michele Bachmann and Rick Santorum agreed to it, as one would expect.
 But the third was Mitt Romney.
 Not only is his position unfortunate, it cements that “pandering” problem he has.
 Beyond that, pandering didn’t work in 2008, and in fact backfired.
 Oh, and this was widely circulated, but I still like it: the best message for marriage equality.